chameleon-ai/redubber/README.md

 ## Installation
 - Clone this repository and `cd` to the top level.
-- Clone the submodules using `git submodule init`.
-This should produce the `Amphion` and `ultimatevocalremovergui` directories.
+- Clone the submodules using `git submodule update --init`.
+This should produce the `Amphion` and `ultimatevocalremovergui` directories. (submodules are pointers to other repositories at a specific commit)
 - Create and activate python virtual environment:
   - `python -m venv venv`
   - `source venv/bin/activate` or `venv\Scripts\activate.bat`